ryanwang520/api-docs/source/includes/_integrations.md

 ## Improveit360 Integration

-ArcSite Provides Out-of-the-Box [Basic Standard Integration](#basic-standard-integration-for-i360) for essential features.
-With Basic Standard Integration, it supports auto-pushing Drawing PDFs, creating Sales data in I360 Appointments.
+ArcSite Provides Out-of-the-Box [Standard Integration](#basic-standard-integration-for-i360) for essential features.
+With Standard Integration, it supports auto-pushing Drawing PDFs, creating Sales data in I360 Appointments.
 No extra custom development is needed.

 ### Standard Integration for I360